 Effective 1 July 2021, the Group acquired 100% of the shares in PAL Cooling Holding LLC ("PAL") and its subsidiaries for nil consideration.
 PAL is a Limited Liability Company incorporated in the United Arab Emirates and is involved in the installation of district cooling and air conditioning, repair of district cooling and investment in infrastructure projects.
-From the date of acquisition, PAL contributed revenue and profit to the Group amounting to AED 144,377 thousand and AED 64,825 thousand respectively.
-If the acquisition had taken place at the beginning of the year, PAL would have contributed revenue and profit to the Group amounting to AED 384,978 thousand and AED 132,266 thousand respectively.
+From the date of acquisition, PAL contributed revenue and profit to the Group amounting to AED 144,377 thousand and AED 64,825 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning of 2021, PAL would have contributed revenue and profit to the Group amounting to AED 384,978 thousand and AED 132,266 thousand respectively, for the year ended 31 December 2021.